bootscore/bootscore/README.md

 1. Download the zip file right here by pressing the green `code` button above or get bootScore through the official [store](https://bootscore.me/shop/products/theme/bootscore-wordpress-theme/) (free) if you want to see how the WooCommerce checkout works.

-2. **If you download via Github**, unzip file and remove `-main` branch from folder name and zip again.
-Folder name must be `bootscore-5`, otherwise child-theme(s) will not work.

-3. Upload theme via the WordPress theme-uploader and activate it.
+2. Upload theme via the WordPress theme-uploader and activate it.

 ## Child-theme(s)

 Edit theme in an upgrade-safe way using the provided child-theme(s).
-Build your site from scratch with [bootScore Child](https://bootscore.me/shop/products/child-themes/bootscore-child-theme/) or start a new WooCommerce shop with presetted [bootCommerce Child](https://bootscore.me/shop/products/child-themes/bootcommerce-5-child-theme/).
+Build your site from scratch with [bootScore Child](https://bootscore.me/shop/products/child-themes/bootscore-child-theme/) or start a new WooCommerce shop with presetted [bootCommerce Child](https://bootscore.me/shop/products/child-themes/bootcommerce-child-theme/).

 ## Plugins